nextflow-io/nf-hack17-tutorial/README.md

 ### Step 5 - Quality control

-This step implements a qualify control of your input reads.
+This step implements a quality control of your input reads.
 The inputs are the same read pairs which are provided to the `quantification` steps

 You can run it by using the following command: